tfpf/pysorteddict/docs/documentation.md

 from pysorteddict import *
 ```

-The following key types are supported.
+The following key types are always supported.

 * `bytes`
 * `float`
 * `int`
 * `str`

+The following key types are supported if they are importable (which they should always be—failure to import them may be
+a sign of a corrupt or damaged Python installation).

 * `decimal.Decimal`

 ### Constructor